Greer Garson: Personal life

 Garson was married three times.
 Her first marriage, on 28 September 1933, was to Edward Alec Abbot Snelson (1904–1992), later Sir Edward, a British civil servant who became a noted judge and expert in Indian affairs.
 After a honeymoon in Germany, he returned to his appointment at Nagpur, a town in central India, and she chose to return to her mother and the theatre in Britain.
 Snelson reportedly grieved at losing her and would watch multiple screenings of any film of hers that played in Nagpur.
 The marriage was not formally dissolved until 1943.

 Her second marriage, on 24 July 1943, was to Richard Ney (1916–2004), a young actor who had played her son in Mrs. Miniver.
 The relationship was under constant scrutiny owing to their 12-year age difference.
 MGM claimed that Garson was merely three years older than Ney and tried to portray them as a happy couple, but the marriage was troubled.
 They divorced in 1947, after several attempts at reconciliation.
 Ney eventually became a stock-market analyst, financial consultant, and author.

-Her third marriage in 1949, was to millionaire Texas oilman and horse breeder, E.E.
-"Buddy" Fogelson (1900–1987).
+Her third marriage in 1949 was to E.E.
+"Buddy" Fogelson (1900–1987), a millionaire oilman and horse breeder.
 In 1967, the couple retired to their Forked Lightning Ranch in New Mexico.
 They purchased the US Hall of Fame champion Thoroughbred Ack Ack from the estate of Harry F. Guggenheim in 1971, and were successful as breeders.
 They also maintained a home in Dallas, where Garson funded the Greer Garson Theatre at Southern Methodist University.
 She founded a permanent endowment for the Fogelson Honors Forum at Texas Christian University (TCU), Buddy Fogelson's alma mater, in nearby Fort Worth.

 In 1951, Garson became a dual citizen of the United Kingdom and the United States.
-She was a registered Republican and in 1966 was asked to run for Congress on the Republican ticket against Democrat Earle Cabell but declined.
+She was a registered Republican, and in 1966, she was asked to run for Congress on the Republican ticket against Democrat Earle Cabell but declined.
 She was a devout Presbyterian.

 During her later years, Garson was recognised for her philanthropy and civic leadership.
-She donated several million dollars for the construction of the Greer Garson Theatre at both the Santa Fe University of Art and Design and at Southern Methodist University's Meadows School of the Arts on three conditions: 1) the stages be circular, 2) the premiere production be A Midsummer Night's Dream, and 3) they have large ladies' rooms.
+She donated several million dollars for the construction of the Greer Garson Theatre at both the Santa Fe University of Art and Design and at Southern Methodist University's Meadows School of the Arts on three conditions: 1) the stages be circular 2) the premiere production be A Midsummer Night's Dream and 3) they have large ladies' rooms.

 Death

-Garson lived her final years in a penthouse suite at the Presbyterian Hospital of Dallas, where she died from heart failure on 6 April 1996, at the age of 91.
+Garson lived her final years in a penthouse suite at the Presbyterian Hospital of Dallas, where she died from heart failure on 6 April 1996.
+She was 91.
 She is interred beside her husband in the Sparkman-Hillcrest Memorial Park Cemetery in Dallas.

 Honours

 Garson received an honorary Doctor of Arts degree from Southern Methodist University in 1991.

 In 1993, Queen Elizabeth II recognised Garson's achievements by investing her as Commander of the Order of the British Empire (CBE).

-Garson received a star on the Hollywood Walk of Fame on 8 February 1960 located at 1651 Vine Street in Los Angeles, CA.
+Garson received a star on the Hollywood Walk of Fame on 8 February 1960 located at 1651 Vine Street in Los Angeles.